fuzzco/fuzznuxt/README.md

 Import and use any of the following components included with the boilerplate.

+#### `prismic-content`

+By default, this repo uses the `prismic-content` component to handle rendering content from the Prismic WYSIWYG editor, which renders internal and external links automatically.
+You can pass your own custom HTML serializer to the `html-serializer` prop if you want to override this default behavior.

 #### `prismic-image`

 Wrapper for a Prismic image.
 Features: